 1. Create shared values while respecting cultural differences

 It’s important that your whole team is invested in the same company and team values.
-Whether it’s sharing feedback, taking ownership of issues, or passionate customer focus, shared values will keep your teams aligned and connected regardless of regional differences.
+Whether it’s sharing feedback, taking ownership of issues, or passionate customer focus, shared values will keep your teams aligned regardless of regional differences.
 Bobby Stapleton emphasizes this point:

 “Values and culture are often viewed as a ‘nice to have’ since they don’t tie directly to a metric.
 But having shared values and a shared global mission creates essential cohesion for your business and customer experience.”

 At the same time, it’s equally important to give team members latitude to tailor their support for the local market.
 Customer support guidelines should empower team members to offer support that’s culturally appropriate and personable.
-At Recruiterbox, Chelsea Baker instills this respect for cultural differences through rigorous training:
+At Recruiterbox, Chelsea Baker instilled this respect for cultural differences through rigorous training:

 “[Supporting customers globally requires an] understanding of the cultures you’re working with and training for your team to make sure they’re being mindful of how different cultures process information or communicate.”